 - other information, if necessary.

 2a.
-Upon receipt of such a request, if the SMF can proceed with switching the user plane connection of the PDU session, the SMF shall return a 200 OK response including the following information:
+If the SMF can proceed with switching the user plane connection of the PDU session, the SMF shall return a 200 OK response including the following information:

-- N2 SM information (see PDU Session Path Switch Request Ack Transfer IE in subclause 9.3.1.22 of 3GPP TS 38.413 [9]), including the transport layer address and tunnel endpoint of the uplink termination point for the user data for this PDU session (i.e. UPF's GTP-U F-TEID for uplink traffic).
+- N2 SM information (see Path Switch Request Acknowledge Transfer IE in subclause 9.3.4.9 of 3GPP TS 38.413 [9]), including the transport layer address and tunnel endpoint of the uplink termination point for the user data for this PDU session (i.e. UPF's GTP-U F-TEID for uplink traffic).